 Erica Perry works at the intersection of community organizing and lawyering.
 She is committed to working with other organizers and lawyers to weave together our dreams and visions of black liberation to create policies and transformative actions that get us closer to a world free from oppression and anti-blackness.
 Erica organizes with the Official Black Lives Matter Memphis Chapter and Our Grass Our Roots to build community power and a more just Memphis.
 While in law school, Erica taught Street Law at local high schools, externed with the Shelby County Public Defender’s Office, clerked for the Memphis Housing Authority, and was a student attorney in the Neighborhood Preservation Clinic.
 In 2012 Erica graduated from the University of Tennessee, Knoxville with a B.A. in political science with concentrations in public administration and philosophy.
 She graduated from the University of Memphis School of Law in 2016.

-Daryl Atkinson, Opportunity Agenda
+Daryl Atkinson, Forward Justice

 Scott Roberts, Color of Change